Taxation of international executives

 Luxembourg has a broad network of income tax treaties (double taxation treaties), some of which cover wealth taxes.
 Beneficiaries of income tax treaties may in general be exempt from Luxembourg individual income tax on certain income, but such exempt income must nevertheless be reported on the individual income tax return and it is used to increase the rate of tax applied to other taxable income (that is, exemption with progression).
 Income exempt under Luxembourg double taxation treaties may include salaries paid abroad for services rendered there to foreign companies, income from the rental of foreign real estate, and foreign business income when the taxation right goes to the other contracting state.
 Foreign tax credits are often available under a double taxation treaty for taxes paid at the source on foreign dividends, interest, and royalties.

-When a Luxembourg resident receives income from a country where no double taxation treaty exists, the domestic law grants either a tax credit or a tax deduction for the effective foreign taxes paid on the foreign-sourced income derived from that non double taxation treaty country.
+When a Luxembourg resident receives income from a country/territory where no double taxation treaty exists, the domestic law grants either a tax credit or a tax deduction for the effective foreign taxes paid on the foreign-sourced income derived from that non-double taxation treaty country/territory.

 What are the tax reimbursement methods generally used by employers in Luxembourg?